City, Village, and Township Revenue Sharing (CVTRS)

 County Incentive Program (CIP)

-For fiscal year (FY) 2016, the Legislature continued the City, Village, and Township Revenue Sharing (CVTRS) program.
-Each eligible local unit must meet all of the requirements of Accountability and Transparency in order to receive the full CVTRS payments.
+For fiscal year (FY) 2018, the Legislature continued the City, Village, and Township Revenue Sharing (CVTRS) program.
+Each eligible local unit must meet all of the requirements of 2017 PA 107, Section 952(3) (see Detailed Guidance) in order to receive the full CVTRS payments.

 Projected Payments - Cities, Villages, and Townships